Enable the Children

 - Families and caregivers trained to support children with disabilities using play, developmental positioning, and feeding support

 - Strengthened community and national support for families with children living with a disability

 - School and employment opportunities accessible to the children and their families

-pieces of equipment were provided to help children improve their functional ability in 2018
+Children with disabilities were provided with specialized equipment to help improve functional ability in 2019

 How It Works

 ETC staff visit patients in their homes and teaches families and caregivers how to support children with disabilities using play, developmental positioning, and feeding support.
 This allows families the opportunity to learn to provide at-home care and treatment to children in a manner that is sustainable in their everyday lives.
 ETC also provides support for the family unit as they learn to look after the child and provide a loving, nurturing home life.
 As cultural beliefs lead many mothers to place blame upon themselves when a child is born with a disability, ETC works with mothers so they understand each child’s medical case and to reassure parents that they’ve done nothing wrong.
 ETC also addresses large-scale stigma in the communities and helps families connect with and support one another.